sergiopaglialunga/devops/README.md

 #### DevOps four key pillars

-- easy of use: With DevOps, documentation does not come in the form of a user manual.
+- Easy of use: with DevOps, documentation does not come in the form of a user manual.
 In DevOps environments, it is preferable for the code to speak for itself.
 Documentation generators can be helpful here.
 When an instruction is reduced to run `vagrant up` and the steps